StreetScienceCommunity/DNAnalyzer/CONTRIBUTING.md

 ## How can I get started with contributing?

 This repository stores information and galaxy tours for our data science onlien game.
+Have a look.
+Maybe you already get some first ideas.
+Feel free to contact us if you want to contribute with or without new ideas.

 ## How can I contribute in "advanced" mode?